vlad-vorotilov/vlad-vorotilov/Moving_to_London_guide.md

 If your life is not in danger but you still need urgent help go to A&E.

 ## Savings
-If you don’t use all your money, set up [Instant Access Savings Account](https://www.moneysavingexpert.com/savings/savings-accounts-best-interest/) and get some interest on it\
+If you don’t use all your money, set up [Instant Access Savings Account](https://www.moneysavingexpert.com/savings/savings-accounts-best-interest/) and get some interest on it

-[Read more about ISA](https://www.gov.uk/individual-savings-accounts) it’s Tax free savings account.
+[Read more about ISA](https://www.gov.uk/individual-savings-accounts) it’s Tax free investment account, Trading212 ISA even [pays interest](https://www.trading212.com/interest-on-cash) on uninvested cash ([referral link](https://www.trading212.com/invite/199OTsiWJs)).

+Consider getting Amex credit card for [Section 75 refund protection](https://www.moneysavingexpert.com/reclaim/section75-protect-your-purchases/) on purchases over £100 ([referral link](https://americanexpress.com/en-gb/referral/platinum-cashback-everyday?ref=vLADIvdJoF&XL=MNANS))

 ## Shops
 Amazon works well for a lot of stuff\
 Furniture: IKEA, John Levis, Dunelm\
-Electronics: Currys, Argos,
+Electronics: Currys, Argos, Amazon

 ## Driving
 [Check](https://www.gov.uk/driving-nongb-licence) if you can drive with non-UK driving license.\